bodo-ai/PyDough/documentation/usage.md

 To handle cases where you need to learn about a term within a collection, you can use the `explain_term` API.
 The first argument to `explain_term` is PyDough code for a collection, which can have `explain` called on it, and the second is PyDough code for a term that can be evaluated within the context of that collection (e.g. a scalar term of the collection, or one of its sub-collections).

-The `explain_term` API also has a `verbose` keyword argument (default False) to specify whether to include a more detailed explanation, as opposed to a more compact summary.
-The `explain_term` API also has an optional `verbose` argument (default=False) that enables displaying additional information.
-It also has an optional `session` argument to specify what configs etc. to use when explaining certain terms (if not provided, uses `pydough.active_session`).
+The `explain_term` API has the following optional arguments:
+* `verbose` (default False): specifies whether to include a more detailed explanation, as opposed to a more compact summary.
+* `session` (default None): if provided, specifies what configs etc. to use when explaining certain terms (if not provided, uses `pydough.active_session`).

 Below are examples of using `explain_term`, using a knowledge graph for the TPCH schema.
 For each of these examples, `european_countries` is the "context" collection, which could have `to_sql` or `to_df` called on it, and `term` is the term being explained with regards to `european_countries`.